 What do categorisations create?

 One of our main research themes during the last years is "categorisation".
-In our research, we explore what categorisations create and what characterises categorisations that do not lead to inequality and stigma.
-In the pictogram below, I have highlighted the separation into "woman" and "man" found on toilet doors.
+In our research, we explore what categorisations create and what characterise categorisations that do not lead to inequality and stigma.
+In the pictogram below, I highlighted the separation into "woman" and "man" on toilet doors.